Elektryk-Andrzej/Image-Formatter-for-SCP-SL/README.md

 ## Features
 Support for images of type:
-PNG, JPEG, PPM, GIF, TIFF, and BMP
+PNG, JPEG, PPM, GIF, TIFF, ICO and BMP

 - Smart formatting for the best picture quality